kkartikeya22/summarizer/readme.md

 ## <a name="introduction">🤖 Introduction</a>

-Summarize any kind of article with just one click using the powerful OpenAI model.
+Summarize any kind of article with just one click using the powerful OpenAI model. <br>
+You can visit the website here :- https://kkaisummarizer.netlify.app/

 ## <a name="tech-stack">⚙️ Tech Stack</a>